St Columb Minor: History

 St Columb Minor was a large growing village when Newquay (Towan) was just a small fishing village with a clusters of cottages and farmland.
 The population of St Columb Minor in 1841 was 1,681 and only 489 of the people lived in Newquay.

 The western end of the church and yard is in view of the Trevelgue clifftop twin tumuli, known locally as The Barrows.
 It is sheltered from the strong winds of the Atlantic and looks down the Rialton Valley and across to Castle-an-Dinas on the summit of Castle Downs.
 Local legend has it that the Celtic missionaries, centuries before the Columba legend arose, drove away the evil spirits and replaced pagan magic by Christian worship, and erected a wooden sanctuary.
 The church-town lay to the west and south while the shelving ground to the north and east prevented building.
 Hence, as in the case of so many villages, development in the 20th century extended further from the parish church, in this case towards Porth Bean and Henver Roads, leading into Newquay.

 The oldest Cottages in the village are on Church Street.
 Honey-suckle cottage was a farmhouse in the early 17th century and the ships timbers from Porth were used in its construction.

-As of 1896 there were a Cornish cross and four cross bases in the parish: the cross is at Cross Close and is unusual in being almost circular in section.
-The housing estate that was constructed in the 1950's now surround the cross.
+As of 1896, there were a Cornish cross and four cross bases in the parish: the cross is at Cross Close and is unusual in being almost circular in section.
+The housing estate that was constructed in the 1950s now surround the cross.
 The Doublestiles Cross marks the ancient path to the village.
 Henver Road meaning 'the old road' that the cross was nearby is the main road into Newquay for a few hundred years.

-Newquay remained in the parish of St Columb Minor until 1918, when the towns St Michaels Church was built.
+In 1891 the civil parish had a population of 3056.
+In 1894 the parish was abolished and split to form Newquay and St Columb Minor Rural.

-In 1960, the civil parish of St Columb was subsumed by Newquay of which St Columb Minor is now a suburb.
+In 1960, the parish of St Columb was subsumed by Newquay of which St Columb Minor is now a suburb.
 Villages in this parish were: Trencreek, Chapel, Porth, Trenance and the Churchtown.